-When people who are addicted to drugs or alcohol make the choice to pursue a life of sobriety, they often need professional treatment in order to do so successfully.
+When people who are suffering from substance abuse make the choice to pursue a life of sobriety, they often need professional treatment in order to do so successfully.
 There are many different styles of treatment, ranging from outpatient to residential (inpatient) facilities.

 Different methods of treatment offer different benefits for patients, and choosing the right treatment depends upon the patient’s individual needs.
 At the Discovery Institute of New Jersey, one of the forms of treatment that we offer is an intensive outpatient program, also known as an IOP.

 What is an Intensive Outpatient Program?

 An IOP is a higher level of treatment than an OP, and typically consists of 9 hours of clinical treatment during the week, usually spread over 3 to 5 days.
 Treatment can be done on an outpatient, intensive outpatient, or residential basis.
 The difference in these programs is the amount of time dedicated to treatment and the level of immersion the patient experiences when enrolled in their recovery program.

 Each style of treatment has specific advantages, and individuals with diverse needs can benefit from each program based upon their specific treatment goals and life circumstances at the time of their admission into rehab.
 The programs most typically offered by drug and alcohol rehabilitation facilities are:

 This is the least-intensive level of treatment, and it occurs on a part-time outpatient basis in which the client attends clinical hours for one portion of the week, while maintaining a job, enrollment in school, or other normal daily routines for most of the week.